 Copernicus B2B Challenge

-Participants in this Challenge should thus propose applications that use Copernicus and provide a service to businesses in commercial sectors.
+Participants in this Challenge should thus have proposed applications that use Copernicus and provide a service to businesses in commercial sectors.
 Possible examples include:

 - An application to help insurance and reinsurance companies predict or evaluate losses